 asa - interpret carriage-control characters

-The asa utility will write its input files to standard output, mapping carriage-control characters from the text files to line-printer control sequences in an implementation-dependent manner.
+The asa utility shall write its input files to standard output, mapping carriage-control characters from the text files to line-printer control sequences in an implementation-defined manner.

-The first character of every line will be removed from the input, and the following actions will be performed:
+The first character of every line shall be removed from the input, and the following actions are performed.

 If the character removed is:

-- The rest of the line will be output without change.
+- The rest of the line is output without change.

-- A newline character will be output, then the rest of the input line.
+- A <newline> is output, then the rest of the input line.

-- One or more implementation-dependent characters that causes an advance to the next page will be output, followed by the rest of the input line.
+- One or more implementation-defined characters that causes an advance to the next page shall be output, followed by the rest of the input line.

-- The newline character of the previous line will be replaced with one or more implementation-dependent characters that causes printing to return to column position 1, followed by the rest of the input line.
-If the "+" is the first character in the input, it will have the same effect as the space character.
+- The <newline> of the previous line shall be replaced with one or more implementation-defined characters that causes printing to return to column position 1, followed by the rest of the input line.
+If the '+' is the first character in the input, it shall be equivalent to <space>.

 The action of the asa utility is unspecified upon encountering any character other than those listed above as the first character in a line.

 - A pathname of a text file used for input.
-If no file operands are specified, the standard input will be used.
+If no file operands are specified, the standard input shall be used.

-The following environment variables affect the execution of asa:
+The following environment variables shall affect the execution of asa:

 - Determine the locale that should be used to affect the format and contents of diagnostic messages written to standard error.

-The standard output will be the text from the input file modified as described in the DESCRIPTION section.
+The standard output shall be the text from the input file modified as described in the DESCRIPTION section.